 Scene 2: A room in Kochubey’s house.
 (14.30 minutes)

 42: Another mood setting female chorus leads to Marija’s mother Ljubov bemoaning the loss of her daughter to Mazeppa *.
-Kochubey tries to comfort his wife, telling her that before his betrayal, Mazeppa had revealed to him that he was planning an alliance with the Swedes to liberate the Ukraine for Russia (isn’t this a rather tired idea?).
+Kochubey tries to comfort his wife, telling her that before his betrayal, Mazeppa had revealed to him that he was planning an alliance with the Swedes to liberate the the territory from Russia (isn’t this a rather tired idea?).
 Iskra, Kochubey’s friend, is all for the plan but they need a messenger to send word to Peter the Great of Mazeppa’s treason.
 Andrej volunteers thinking his life over without Marija, and everyone else reveals in the revenge they think it will destroy Mazeppa.
 Much of this scene consists of post-Wagnerian recitative, melodic and plot forwarding, but not all that impressive, punctuated by male choral out bursts from the Cossacks.
 There is some weird orchestration at 54 minutes as Kochubey goes over the plan.
 The finale chorus is a bit of a rouser.

 Scene 1: Dungeon of Mazeppa’s palace.

 0: The prelude is a combination of grim and romantically ethereal with a touch of the chromatic *.
 Peter decided to side with Mazeppa and handed Kochubey over to him as prisoner.
 Son-in-law has had him tortured and a false confession extracted.
 The entire scene consists of Kochubey in despair and Orlik (Mazeppa’s torturer) trying to extract even more information from the old man.
 Where is his treasure?
 There is no treasure, his honour is destroyed through false confession, Marija has been deflowered by her own godfather and now there is only the hope of Divine revenge upon Mazeppa which Kochubey will not see because he is to be executed.